xpnt0/xpnt0.github.io/_posts/2024-06-22-HTB-Writeup-Office.md

 ![](/assets/images/HTB-Writeup-Office/Pasted image 20240619143857.png)

-- Since the pentester had credentials for the user `tstark`, he used [`RunasCs.exe`](https://github.com/antonioCoco/RunasCs/releases) to obtain a Meterpreter reverse shell.
+- Since the pentester had credentials for the user `tstark`, he used [`RunasCs.exe`](https://github.com/antonioCoco/RunasCs/releases) to obtain a Meterpreter reverse shell as the user `tstark`.

 ```shell